Tuesday, 15 October 2013

 Growing up, the only memory I had of UNICEF was the little orange box that was given to us on the day of Halloween.
 We were to bring it with us as we go door-to-door filling our goodie bag with candies and knickknacks.
 I remember teachers telling the class to “Ask your neighbours to donate a nickel or dime while you are tricking-or-treating.”
 The next school day, we were to return the box back to the teacher.
 At the beginning of the school day, we would discuss topics such as, what we found in our goodie bag, the costumes we saw, and how we stayed safe and visible from passing vehicles.
 Looking back upon those cold and frightful nights, I never learned or understood why I had to bring the little orange box along with me.
 That was as far as my knowledge of UNICEF went… it really was not much.

-while growing up?
-How did your memory contribute to your overall knowledge of
+What was a memory you had of UNICEF while growing up?
+How did your memory contribute to your overall knowledge of UNICEF?

-Monday 16 September 2013
+Monday, 16 September 2013

 Trick-or-Treat!